SalishSeaCast/SalishSeaCmd/docs/development.rst

 ======================

 The test suite for the :kbd:`SalishSeaCmd` package is in :file:`SalishSeaCmd/tests/`.
-The `pytest`_ tools is used for test fixtures and as the test runner for the suite.
+The `pytest`_ tool is used for test fixtures and as the test runner for the suite.

 .. _pytest: https://docs.pytest.org/en/latest/